ken343/maritime-royale/README.md

 Once an action is performed by a unit, the player must wait until the next round to control that unit again.
 Player-controllable units include:
 * Mothership - A slow-moving aircraft carrier that can construct Jets and capture resource tiles
-* Jets - characteristics TBD
+* Jets - An aircraft unit that can easily defeat submarines, but have a difficult time against Destroyers.
-* Destroyers - characteristics TBD
+* Destroyers - A naval unit which can combat Jets, but are susceptible to Submarine attacks.
-* Submarines - characteristics TBD
+* Submarines - A subnautical unit designed to eliminate Destroyers, but are thwarted by Jets.

 The game map is predominantly constituted of water tiles, where units can move freely and engage in naval battle.
 However, prior to the Mothership placement phase, special resource tiles are sparsely distributed across the map.
 Players can claim and reclaim these tiles by using specific unit-types to capture them.
 Once claimed, these tiles will grant benefits to the owner.
 These tiles, and their benefits, include:
 * Islands - Each turn, awards the owner with currency.
 Also increases the max capacity of the owner's fleet.